andrewqian2001/introProject/README.md

 # Notes:
 - the comments are written for me to look back on, sorry if they are clogging up the space.
-- I did not implement a datastore
+- I did not implement some optional features such as datastore, dd-trace-go
 - Still a WIP

 # Questions: